pixelgalaxies/crescendo/README.md

 # Crescendo
-### Crescendo is a mobile-first grid library built with the Flexible Box Layout Module or as you might know it, Flexbox.
+### Crescendo is a css library to help create grid layouts using the Flexible Box Layout Module or as you might know it, Flexbox.
-current version 3
+current version: 3
 ### Support
-Crescendo was built in Google Chrome and tested on all modern browsers, Opera, Mozilla Firefox, Microsoft Edge, Safari.
+Crescendo was tested on all modern browsers: Google Chrome, Opera, Mozilla Firefox, Microsoft Edge, Safari.

 ### Installation:
 To use Crescendo, just paste these snippets into your head tags: